 Which is what you did.

 So what went wrong?
 It’s difficult to tell based on your correspondence with PayPal.
 The company rarely says anything specific when it comes to fraud.
 All I know is what you told me: You had a mysterious charge from someone you didn’t know.
 You asked PayPal for help.
 And PayPal sided with the fraudster.
+Here’s my guide on how to get an unauthorized PayPal charge removed.

 A few things are clear.
 First, you may have had a security issue — maybe a compromised password or some other security vulnerability.
 It looks as if someone authorized that transaction.
 According to PayPal, that someone was you.
 But of course, it wasn’t you.